Learn about the Hudson River School

-In the early nineteenth century, many in this country were searching for a style of art that they could call their own – something uniquely American.
-Painter, poet, and essayist Thomas Cole (1801-1848) responded to this quest by creating pristine landscape paintings unlike any yet seen.
-His vision of wild and untouched scenery with majestic mountains and tangled forests stood in stark contrast to the gentle landscape images that had come before.
+In the early nineteenth century, many in this country were searching for a style of art that they could call their own – something distinct from Europe.
+Painter, poet, and essayist Thomas Cole (1801-1848) responded to this quest by creating American landscape paintings unlike any yet seen.
+His vision of majestic mountains and tangled forests stood in stark contrast to the gentle landscape images that had come before.

 Explore Thomas Cole’s paintings in depth